saadnaeem-dev/generative_ai_with_langchain/chapter9/README.md

-# Chapter 9 - Deployment and Observability
+# Chapter 9 - Production Deployment and Observability

 This directory contains code examples for deploying and monitoring LLM applications in production environments.